John-OK/FullStackSteps/README.md

 ```
 python manage.py startapp <app name> # e.g., "todo_list_app"
 ```
-9. Configure 'settings.py' (located in project folder from step 5):\
+9. Configure 'settings.py' (located in project folder created in step 5):\
     a.
 Register app in INSTALLED_APPS by adding name of app folder from step 8.
 It should look similar to this:
    ```
    INSTALLED_APPS = [